philc/book-notes/why we sleep - matthew walker.md

     contain enough NREM sleep."
   * "It will even salvage those that appeared to have been lost soon after learning.
 In other words, following a night of sleep you regain access to memories that you could not retrieve before sleep."
+  * (From what I understand from this material, the best way to achieve the benefits of deliberate practice is to nap in the middle of the day to consolidate the learning.
+The nap has to be long enough to allow for NREM).
   * Experiments show that reinforcing electrical voltage of NREM brainwaves, or playing audio chimes in time with those waves, improves memory consolidation by 40%.
 (Was this just in seniors, or in everyone?)
   * (I wonder if reduced retention ability is a feature of old age, not a bug.
 What if our cortex is full of